datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 partnership, foreign limited liability company or foreign estate as those terms are defined in the Code.

-Section 3.3  Powers of Members  TC "Section 3.3  Powers of Members" \\f C \\l "2" .
+Section 3.3  Powers of Members.
 The Members shall have the power to exercise any and all rights or powers granted to the Members pursuant to the express terms of this Agreement.
 The Members shall also have the power to authorize the Manager, by Majority Vote, to possess and exercise any right or power